Sister Society: Association Internationale Jacques Ellul

 Robb Davis

 Robb Davis holds a master’s degree in public health and a PhD in population dynamics from Johns Hopkins University.
 He has over twenty years’ experience in international development in the field of maternal and child health and nutrition.
-He was Executive Director of the Mennonite Central Committee.
+He was executive director of the Mennonite Central Committee.
 He was elected to the Davis, California, city council in June, 2014 and became mayor in July, 2016.
 Robb’s article “Our Food System Equation” (Fall 2010) and interview “Bringing Ellul to the City Council” (Fall 2016) appeared in the Ellul Forum.

-Jerome Ellul
+Jérôme Ellul

 Jeff Greenman